ronnyml/snowplow-wiki/technical-documentation/1-trackers/ruby-tracker/Ruby-Tracker.md

 <a name="logging" />
 ## 7. Logging

-The emitters.rb module has Python logging enabled to give you information about requests being sent.
+The emitters.rb module has Ruby logging enabled to give you information about requests being sent.
 The logger prints messages about what emitters are doing.
 By default, only messages with priority "INFO" or higher will be logged.

 To change this: